Content marketing includes blogs, guides, hubs, courses, videos, games, tools, calculators, awards, books, magazines, reports, and more.

 Type: Content hub / Brochure

 Why it works: Car shoppers do more research online than at the dealership these days.
-Ford has responded to this trend by providing all the information a consumer might need when considering a new car purchase in one place, making it easy for potential customers to find and keep Ford top of mind when making buying decisions.
+Ford has responded to this trend by providing all the information a consumer might need when considering a new car purchase in one place, making it easy for potential customers to find and keeping Ford top of mind when making buying decisions.

 8. Moz Beginner’s Guide to SEO